 Here are the lone working and work alone acts and regulations found in the United Kingdom.
-We cover all the lone worker policy and legislation we have found for United Kingdom, including the guidence from the UK Health and Safety Executive.
+This article includes information on lone worker policies and legislation, including the guidance from the UK Health and Safety Executive.

 The UK Health and Safety Executive (HSE) defines lone workers as “those who work by themselves without close or direct supervision”.

 The UK Health and Safety Executive or HSE (sponsored by the Department for Work and Pensions) is the body responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare risks in England, Wales and Scotland.
 HSE guidance advises employers to assess the risks associated with lone working, provide training, and as duty of care, ensure there are systems in place to monitor their lone workers.
 HSE also places emphasis on the importance of maintaining regular contact with lone workers and providing them with a way to signal for help.
 They have produced materials for employers of lone workers, ( HSE guide to lone working ) identifying their legal responsibilities.
 Within the guide the HSE recommends the implementation of monitoring procedures that include check-ins at pre-agreed intervals with workers.

 Monitoring Procedures that can be put in place to monitor lone workers (as an effective means of communication) could include:

 ■ supervisors periodically visiting and observing people working alone;